humanitycodes/www/coursework/lessons/slides/js-vue-intro.md

 So here's what you can do if you get stuck or want to do something you're not sure how to do:

 1. __Visit [the documentation](http://vuejs.org/guide/)__.
-  1. Browse section titles in the sidebar, looking for something related to my question.
+  1. Browse section titles in the sidebar, looking for something related to your question.
   2. If none of the section titles look relevant, use the search in the menu at the top.
 2. __Ask someone you know with more experience.__ If you're on the Lansing Codes Slack, [send me a message](https://lansingcodes.slack.com/messages/@chrisvfritz/) with your question.
 If you're _not_ on the Slack, [get an invite here](http://slack.lansing.codes/).
 3. __Seek help from the community__.
-  1. If my question is simple, I'll ask it in [the chat room](https://gitter.im/vuejs/vue).
+  1. If your question is simple, ask it in [the chat room](https://gitter.im/vuejs/vue).
-  2. If my question seems complex, I'll post it in [the forum](http://forum.vuejs.org/)
+  2. If your question seems complex, post it in [the forum](http://forum.vuejs.org/)
 4. If no one else is able to answer your question, leaving you with either a bug or a feature request, __seek help from Evan You (the creator of Vue)__.
 [Open an issue](https://github.com/vuejs/vue/issues) describing exactly what you're experiencing.
 As of writing, Evan resolves issues in an [average of 8 hours](http://issuestats.com/github/vuejs/vue), which is amazing!